freepentests/gists/DESIGN_PATTERNS.md

 ```

-Now we can build the same pizza, but instead of creating a plain object literal, we can construct the pizza using the builder class instead.
+Now, we can build the same pizza, but instead of creating a plain object literal, we can construct the pizza step-by-step using the setters we defined in our builder class instead.

 ```js
 const pizza = new Pizza()